geotrev/release-workspaces/README.md

 #### `hooks`

 Configures the tool to run scripts during the execution lifecycle.
-If you need to run an npm lifecycle script such as `preversion` or `prepublishOnly`, defining them in the package's `package.json` is all you need to do.
+If you need to run an npm lifecycle script such as `preversion` or `prepublishOnly`, define them in the individual package's `package.json` to have them trigger automatically at the corresponding step.

 Available hooks: